Infinit3i/oco-buddy/README.md

 - highlight sections
 - load any sessions
 - date the sessions

-- password list that i cann select
+- (Modules/Dictionaries/list_dictionaries.py)password list that i can select
-- automatic some scripts to work in the background
 - save known http/https directories to a list file that will parse the info on it and look for <NAME> #.#.# for version info
   - searchsploit <name #.#.#>
   - searchsploit
   ![alt text](/Assets/Pictures/document_pics/searchsploit.png)

+- automatic some scripts to work in the background
 - make readme more professional
 - release on linkedin, and website